alextreseder/picoEDM/README.md

 * Again: Re-jointed the entire model from step files to clean things up and eliminate worthless dependancies
 * Changed workholding strategy to magnetic base plate in tank.
 Any fixtures you want can be printed and attached with magnets

-Verison 59 adds the following features:
+Verison 59 (legacy) adds the following features:
 * Redesigned wire end effector Z axis slider to eliminate the need for milling
 * Re-jointed the entire model from step files to clean things up and eliminate worthless dependancies
 * Fixed subtle issues with water tank bumper geometry